Yoga for Cancer Teacher Training

 apply Mindfulness concepts and techniques to your yoga teaching

 compassionately hold space for those who are potentially in physical, emotional, mental and spiritual difficulty

 explore your own personal responses to life-threatening illness and end of life.

-This five day course covers the cancer journey throughout diagnosis, treatment (or not), recovery, remission and what comes next.
+This course covers the cancer journey throughout diagnosis, treatment (or not), recovery, remission and what comes next.
 We will also explore working with people at end of life.
 The loved ones and support persons of those with a diagnosis are considered in this course, as they are coping with cancer too.